viridia/klendathu-v1/DesignNotes.md

   * Sorting?
 * Issue compose needs role checks on individual fields.
 * return key to navigate between fields (all dialogs)
-* escape to dismiss menus
 * add support for #hash tags and @mentions
-* Simplify rendering of suggestionsSuffix in autocomplete
 * Additional roles
   * Create organizations
   * Org membership